paulcourty/Wifi_QRcode_generator/README.md

 <br/>

-I wrote a simple script to generate **Wifi QRcodes**.
+A simple script to generate **Wifi QRcodes**.

-It's practical for friends coming over, they can now connect to the wifi by taking a picture !
+Friends can now connect to the wifi by taking a picture, way more practical !

 <br/>

-The scripts try to retrieve your wifi information directly from your laptop, otherwise they ask you to type the info manually.
+The scripts try to retrieve your wifi information directly from your laptop, otherwise they ask you to type your info manually.
 Both `wifi_qrcode.py` & `wifi_qrcode.ipynb` do the same thing, so run the one that you're most comfortable with.

 <br/>